cambiotraining/chipseq/Practicals/ChIPseq/oct4-chip-seq-2019.md

 ls -l bowtie_index
 ```

 Now that the genome is indexed we can move on to the actual alignment.
-The
-first two arguments make sure that the output is in SAM format using the `-S`
-parameter and that Bowtie reports only uniquely mapped reads using the `-m 1`
-option.
-The following argument for bowtie is the basename of the index for the
-genome to be searched; in our case is `mm10`.
-The last argument is the name of
-the fastq file.

-Align the Oct4 reads using *Bowtie*:
+Align the Oct4 reads using *Bowtie2*:

 ```
-gunzip fastq/Oct4.fastq.gz
-bowtie -m 1 -S bowtie_index/mm10 fastq/Oct4.fastq > Oct4.sam
+bowtie2 -m 1 -S -p 6 bowtie_index/mm10 fastq/Oct4.fastq.gz > Oct4.sam
 ```

+The first two arguments make sure that the output is in SAM format using the
+`-S` parameter and that Bowtie2 reports only uniquely mapped reads using the
+`-m 1` option.
+The `-p 6` argument instructs *Bowtie2* to parallelize the
+alignement across 6 cores, this makes it considerably faster.
+The next argument
+is the basename of the index for the genome to be searched; in our case is
+`bowtie_index/mm10`.
+The final argument is the name of the fastq file.

+Note: while the command is running there is no indication in the terminal that
+anything is happening.
+You can use the command `htop` in another terminal
+window to check activity on the computer.

 The above command outputs the alignment in SAM format and stores them in the
 file `Oct4.sam`.